-- Description: Bridgestone Municipal Utility District (the "District"), a political subdivision of the State of Texas located within Harris County, Texas, contains approximately 2,312 acres of land.
+- Description: Bridgestone Municipal Utility District (the "District"), a political subdivision of the State of Texas located within Harris County, Texas, contains approximately 2,315 acres of land.
 The District is located approximately 23 miles northwest of Houston's central business district and approximately three miles west of the unincorporated community of Spring, Texas.
 The District lies entirely within the exclusive extraterritorial jurisdiction of the City of Houston (the "City") and within Klein Independent School District.
-See "THE DISTRICT Description." - Authority: The rights, powers, privileges, authority, and functions of the District are established by the general laws of the State of Texas pertaining to municipal utility districts, including particularly Chapters 49 and 54 of the Texas Water Code, as amended.
-See "THE DISTRICT Authority." - Development: As of June 1, 2019, residential development in the District had taken place on approximately 1,516 acres which includes approximately 5,875 completed homes or homes under construction and approximately 52 vacant, developed residential lots.
-Approximately 5,834 of the completed homes were occupied as of June 1, 2019.
+The District includes: 2,118 developed acres; 43 acres that are developable but presently undeveloped; and 154 undevelopable acres See "THE DISTRICT Description." - Authority: The rights, powers, privileges, authority, and functions of the District are established by the general laws of the State of Texas pertaining to municipal utility districts, including particularly Chapters 49 and 54 of the Texas Water Code, as amended.
+See "THE DISTRICT Authority." - Development: As of October 1, 2021, residential development in the District had taken place on approximately 1,516 acres which includes approximately 5,875 completed homes, no homes under construction and approximately 52 vacant, developed residential lots.
+Approximately 5,850 of the completed homes were occupied as of October 1, 2021.